Nu Holdings Ltd. (NU) EPS is poised to hit 0.01 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Nu Holdings Ltd. (NU)

-If we take a close look at the recent performances of Nu Holdings Ltd. (NYSE: NU), its last 5-days Average volume was 28.1 million that shows progress from its year to date volume of 24.08 million.
-During the previous 9 days, stock’s Stochastic %D was recorded 37.44% While, its Average True Range was 0.28.
+If we take a close look at the recent performances of Nu Holdings Ltd. (NYSE: NU), its last 5-days Average volume was 22.18 million that shows plunge from its year to date volume of 24.04 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 14.86% While, its Average True Range was 0.25.